abel-research/ampscan/README.md

 The documentation files will be generated in docs/_build/html.
 Note that one error should be produced during the make process - this is expected and can be ignored.

+## How to acknowledge

+Alex Dickinson, Alex Steer